Chapter 9: What is Misconduct?

 This chapter defines what constitutes misconduct - including failure to comply with codes of conduct and other lawful and reasonable directions; criminal and other unlawful behaviour; harassment, bullying and discrimination; fraud; and accepting or offering bribes.

 Staff should contact the Conduct and Ethics Unit (email@example.com) if they require clarification on the contents of this Manual or if they are uncertain about the ethical implications of a proposed course of action.

-9.1.2 In broad terms, an APS employee or a contractor whose conduct does not comply with an element of the APS Values, the APS Code of Conduct or the DFAT Overseas Code of Conduct can be determined to have committed misconduct.
+9.1.2 In broad terms, an APS employee or a contractor whose conduct does not comply with an element of the APS Values or Employment Principles, the APS Code of Conduct or the DFAT Overseas Code of Conduct can be determined to have committed misconduct.
 The same principle applies to LES employees whose conduct does not comply with an element of the LES Code of Conduct in place at their post.

 9.1.3 Misconduct can vary from serious (e.g. large scale fraud, theft, sexual harassment and leaking classified information) to less serious (e.g. a single, uncharacteristic angry outburst or use of the agency e-mail system to send an inappropriate and potentially offensive non-work related e-mail to friends).

 Failure to Comply with Lawful and Reasonable Directions

 9.1.4 The APS Code of Conduct and the standard LES Code of Conduct require staff to comply with any lawful and reasonable direction given by someone in the department or post with authority to give the direction.
 Accordingly, failure to comply with departmental policies (including the directions in this Manual, in other departmental manuals and in Administrative Circulars) may constitute misconduct.
 Failure to comply with the lawful and reasonable directions of supervisors, superiors or others in authority may also constitute misconduct.